pierrejay/esp32-utilities/PulseCounter/README.md

 You can override this value by providing an argument when starting polling if you need higher frequencies, or to further decrease CPU load in case of lower frequencies :
 `static void startPolling(uint32_t intervalUs = 1000)`

+The frequency calculation does not live in the polling ISR, but in a dedicated task that is automatically triggered at an interval of `minSampleTimeMs / 2` (`minSampleTimeMs` being the shortest sample time of all counters), in order to reduce the ISR overhead as much as possible while still being able to calculate the frequency accurately.

 ### Counter Management
 - Static array manages up to 8 counter instances
 - Automatic counter registration and cleanup